3mdeb/news-and-ideas/post.md

 ```

 There are many more of them, but most common of them follow
 the same pattern.
-That's why it's quite easy to automatcally
+That's why it's quite easy to automatically
 trace value changes.
 Some instructions have implicit
 parameters, however still, we need just encode exception.
 Example: